goodwid/snow/README.md

 - updating the version in cordova config.xml file

+- updating the application name in cordova config.xml file

 - getting the version from cordova config.xml file

 - getting the package id from cordova config.xml file

 in a cordova mobile repo